 Flowers have a beautiful deep shinning yellow corolla (like a Marsh Marigold), up to 2 inches wide, dividing into 4 petals with wavy edges.
 The calyx is very short with 2 green sepals that drop away early.
-The flower is perfect, with numerous stamens with yellow anthers and a single green pistil with a knob-like stigma.
+The flower is perfect, with numerous stamens with yellow anthers and a single green pistil with a knob-like stigma that is shallowly 3 or 4 lobed.
 The ovary normally has four carpels but can have as few as two.

 Seed: Flowers mature to a seed capsule that is ellipsoid in shape and covered with many long hairs and tipped with the persistent style.
 The capsule normally has four chambers which contain a number of pale brown to dark brown reticulated seeds.
 These seeds have a white fringe of small oil bodies.
 When mature the 4 sides of the capsule split and reflex outward from the tip and expose the seed for release.
 For germination, seeds require a warm moist period, followed by a cold moist period.

 Habitat: Wood Poppy grows from rhizomes which can spread the plant vegetatively but it is not a rapid grower.
 If seed pods mature, the plant can easily self-seed.
 It needs the rich moist soil of the deciduous woodland, sunlight prior to tree leafout and shade or dappled shade thereafter.
 It can remain vigorous throughout the season if not allowed to dry out.
 Repeat flowering can be encouraged by dead-heading.